hindutva/hindutva.github.io/rivals/abe-disease/0-theism/rudhironmAda.md

 - The can spin a favored oppression angle in any situation.
 Example - "White man and Black man walk to a tailor shop.
 Attend to white person first?
 Racist.
 Attend to black person first?
 Racist because you want to get rid of him."
 - Rooted in marxist concept of "conflict theory" of fundamental conflict between classes.
 Could be bourgeoisie vs proletariat or white vs black lives, male patriarchy vs women, hetero-normative straight culture vs sexual minorities.

+This, of course, runs counter to hindu ethos:

+> A tamasic, indolent, self-pitying nature (Krsna chides the weeping Arjuna's newfound 'unmanliness/impurity' as being *anarya-juShTam*; unbefitting an Aryan, or even more, befitting a non-Aryan!) won't do!

 #### Intersectionality, deconstruction
 - Post-modernists want to tear everything apart.
 "Critical theory" people want to "deconstruct" everything (gender, race etc..) - except "systemic oppressed vs oppressor" (said to be very real).
 - The look at "systems of power" and deny agency to individuals - so revolutionary rioters and the "oppressors" are not actually responsible for their actions.
 But agency comes in when doing as their "theory" says.